insin/newforms/docs/quickstart.rst

 ================

 Forms provide helpers for rendering labels, user inputs and validation errors for their fields.
-To get you started quickly, newforms provides React components which use these helpers to render a basic form structure.
+To get you started quickly, newforms provides a React component which use these helpers to render a basic form structure.

 At the very least, you must wrap rendered form contents in a ``<form>``, provide form controls such as a submit button and hook up handling of form